 She is a USA Today bestselling author, and a Foreward INDIES and Whitney Award finalist.

 Sian and her husband, Kent, currently live in Southeast Idaho.
-They have five children and five grandchildren.
+They have five children and six grandchildren.

 Sian loves to travel and experience other cultures, but when she’s home, her favorite activities are spending time with her family, cooking, and reading.